 By KBB.com Editors

-Essentially mechanically identical to Chevrolet's Suburban, the Yukon XL is on what GMC calls an "all-new" full-size SUV platform.
+Essentially mechanically identical to Chevrolet's Suburban, the 2008 GMC Yukon XL rides on General Motors' full-size SUV platform.
 Half-ton 1500 and heavy-duty 2500-series models are available, with rear- or four-wheel drive.
 The standard engine size is a 5.3-liter V8, available in either gasoline or flex-fuel versions (the latter so it can operate on E85), with 6.0-liter V8s optional.
-Or, buyers may step all the way up to an extravagant Denali Edition with its class-leading 380-horsepower 6.2-liter V8 and six-speed automatic transmission and upgraded level of features and luxury appointments.
+Or, buyers may step all the way up to an extravagant Yukon Denali with its class-leading 380-horsepower 6.2-liter V8, six-speed automatic transmission and upgraded level of features and luxury appointments.

-If you frequently need to carry plenty of cargo along with a sizable group of passengers, the full-size Yukon XL is one of the few available choices.
-Yukon XLs are loaded with equipment, but the sticker price rises rapidly if you select a few optionsor move all the way up to the plush, top-of-the-line Denali.
+If you frequently need to carry plenty of cargo along with a sizable group of passengers, the full-size 2008 GMC Yukon XL is one of the few available choices.
+Yukon XLs are loaded with equipment, but the sticker price rises rapidly if you select a few options -- or move all the way up to the plush, top-of-the-line Denali.

-If you like to breeze past gas stations without worrying about what it's costing you to get down the road, a Yukon XL won't bring smilesdespite the new multi-displacement system that improves fuel economy.
-Head-curtain airbags for all three rows are optional or included only on upper trim levels.
+If you like to breeze past gas stations without worrying about what it's costing you to get down the road, a Yukon XL won't bring smiles -- despite the new multi-displacement system that improves fuel economy.

 Active Fuel Management Technology

 Don't expect gas-mileage miracles from the new cylinder-deactivation system, but, when dealing with heavy vehicles, even a modest fuel-economy improvement is worth the effort.